 An application component type represents a reusable type of application component.
 In particular, an application component type can be internal, meaning that it represents a component to be deployed on a virtual machine (e.g., a servlet, a Tomcat servlet container, and a MongoDB database), or external, meaning that it represents a component managed and provided as a service by an external party (e.g., the Google Maps service).
-An application component type can be associated to resources specifying how to manage their deployment life-cycle (e.g., download the servlet from http://cloudml.org/, install it, and start it).
-An application component instance represents an instance of a virtual machine running GNU/Linux).
+An application component type can be associated to resources specifying how to manage their deployment life-cycle

+(e.g., download the servlet from http://cloudml.org/, install it, and start it).
+An application component instance represents an instance of an application component (e.g., an instance of Tomcat deployed on an instance of a virtual machine running GNU/Linux).